alexZajac/react-native-skeleton-content/README.md

 import SkeletonContent from 'react-native-skeleton-content';
 ```

+## Important ⚠️

+If you are using latest react native follow this to avoid error [Visit](https://github.com/software-mansion/react-native-reanimated/pull/3441#issue-1329708619)

 2. Once you create the SkeletonContent, you have two options:

 - **Child Layout** : The component will figure out the layout of its bones with the dimensions of its direct children.